markov-r/Test-Extension-Repository/README.md

 There is a registration form for new users and of course a login form too.
 When logged in the user can add a new extension, list and browse all extensions; they can be downloaded too.
-The admins can disable users and approve or delete extensions.
+The admins can disable or delete users and approve or delete extensions.